Select a guide below:

 Step 1: Learn the right skills

-If you are looking to break into digital marketing, you need to make sure your resume features all of the right skills and impresses the recruiter.
-If you are not studying marketing in a school or bootcamp setting (or even if you are and you want extra learning opportunities), there are a lot of tools that you can use online.
+If you are looking to break into product management, you need to make sure you have the right skills so that your resume checks the boxes and impresses the recruiter.
+There are a lot of tools that you can use online.

-Udacity is most well known for their nanodegree programs, which they offer in a variety of topics.
-They also have introductory and advanced courses.
+Udacity is most well known for their nanodegree programs, which they offer in product management.

 For more options, we’ve compiled a list with an overview of each of these platforms, or you can click through for more in-depth information.

 Once you have the skills down, you need to create a resume that is strong enough to impress the recruiters, who are often only looking for 6 seconds to start.
 When you are writing the content of your resume, it is important to keep in mind:

 The impact of the work you did should be highlighted.

 Quantifying your results is one of the best ways to showcase this.